Emma Cameron, MA. Integrative Arts Psychotherapist UKCP, HCPC

 - aftereffects of trauma

 - night-time fears

 The skills and exercises I use for treating anxiety are tailored and adapted specifically to fit each person's unique needs.
 My training and techniques are grounded in recent discoveries in the field of neuroscience.
 I regularly attend additional trainings in order to keep up to date with the latest relevant scientific discoveries and methods.
-I recently gained my Level 1 certificate in AEDP (Accelerated Experiential Dynamic Psychotherapy).
-I'm undertaking extended training in AEDP and I now integrate this modality into my work with my clients.
+I'm undertaking extended training in AEDP (Accelerated Experiential Dynamic Psychotherapy) and I now integrate this modality into my work with my clients.
 AEDP is a type of talk therapy which involves helping you with your emotions.

 I have specific understanding of the needs, strengths and vulnerabilities of the HSP (Highly Sensitive Person).

 Integrative Arts Psychotherapy actually isn't about being good at art, so there's no need to worry about your art skills!
 It's just an effective way of helping you access your inner wisdom, and express your feelings using different parts of your brain.